featurevisor/featurevisor/README.md

 You are recommended to see a more detailed quick start guide here: [https://featurevisor.com/docs/quick-start/](https://featurevisor.com/docs/quick-start/).

-The whole process can be broken down into 3 parts:
+The whole process can be broken down into 3 steps:

-## Part 1: Create a Featurevisor project
+## Step 1: Create a Featurevisor project

 Install Featurevisor CLI globally (or use `npx @featurevisor/cli`):